Pupillage

-A pupillage, in England and Wales, Northern Ireland, Kenya, Malaysia, Pakistan and Hong Kong, is the final, vocational stage of training for those wishing to become practising barristers.
-Pupillage is similar to an apprenticeship, during which bar graduates build on what they have learnt during the Bar Professional Training Course or equivalent by combining it with practical work experience in a set of barristers' chambers or pupillage training organisation.
+A pupillage, in England and Wales and Northern Ireland is the final, vocational stage of training for those wishing to become practising barristers.
+Pupillage is similar to an apprenticeship, during which bar graduates build on what they have learnt during the Bar Course or equivalent by combining it with practical work experience in a set of barristers' chambers or pupillage training organisation.

 England and Wales

 A pupillage is the final stage of training to be a barrister and usually lasts one year; in England and Wales the period is made up of two six-month periods (known as "sixes").
 The first of these is the non-practising six, during which pupils shadow their pupil supervisor, and the second will be a practising six, when pupils can undertake to supply legal services and exercise rights of audience.

 At the end of the first six months, a pupil needs to have the pupil supervisor sign a certificate confirming satisfactory completion and send it to the Bar Standards Board.
 The pupil receives a Provisional Qualification Certificate.
 At the end of the second six months, the pupil's supervisor must certify another document for satisfactory completion and send it to the Bar Standards Board pupillage records office.
 The pupil will then receive a Full Qualification Certificate.